kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 The way the `shabka diff` command will work is still a WIP.
 Making it easy for the user to use might not be trivial.

+Multi-user usage.

 # Future work
 [future]: #future-work

 * Rollbacks
-* Non-nixos systems with nix installed
+* Non-NixOS systems with nix installed